 The DiAL-e Framework project has been developing since 2006 from a collaboration between two principal investigators, Professor Kevin Burden at the University of Hull and Simon Paul Atkinson in New Zealand.

 The University of Hull

-Along with a small team based at the University of Hull I have recently completed a string of projects which all focus on the use and re-use of digital resources for teaching and learning.
-The growing popularity of media rich resources is a field I am interested in exploring.
-Along with Simon Atkinson, I have started to conceptualise how these types of resources can be used in teaching and learning, and especially in post-compulsory settings.
+Along with a small team based at the University of Hull, I have recently completed a string of projects which all focus on the use and re-use of digital resources for teaching and learning.
+The growing popularity of media-rich resources is a field I am interested in exploring.
+Along with Simon, I have been conceptualising how these types of resources can be used in teaching and learning, and especially in post-compulsory settings.
 The DiAL-e framework is the result of many discussions and explorations trying to consider how we can encourage educators to engage with these new resources and tools in ways which challenge and stimulate students.

 It is not uncommon to see really exciting resources used in very uninspiring or motivating ways and we hope the framework will provide a basis for greater discussion and practice as educators start to become more familiar with non-text resources.